Excellence in education

 Our staff encourage you to contribute ideas that have impact.
-Dr Simon Egerton, our Deputy Head of research for the School of IT, created a charity dedicated to exploring the use of science fiction as a means to motivate and direct research into new technologies.
+Dr Simon Egerton, our researcher from the School of IT, created a charity dedicated to exploring the use of science fiction as a means to motivate and direct research into new technologies.
 It’s innovative thinking like this that helped inspire final year Bachelor of Computer Science students, Poh Guan and Wei Juin.
 They’re creating a software program that helps identify manta rays in an effort to protect and conserve the species.

 Research with impact